This research writing unit of study is designed to guide your students through the research writing process.

 - This graphic organizer can be used for students to plan their writing.

-- If your writers are more advanced you might choose to skip this step, but it could be a big help for students who have taken notes and have too many facts.
-So, it might better be used in one-on-one conferencing or in a small guided writing group.
+- If your writers are more advanced you might choose to skip this step, It could be a big help for students who have taken notes and have too many facts.

-- Be sure to model how to write the facts & ideas from your notes onto your planner so that students see first hand how to make sure to only add what is relevant and important to their writing.
+- Be sure to model how to write the facts & ideas from your notes onto your planner.
+Students will see first hand how to make sure to only add what is relevant and important to their writing.

 - Some questions you can pose: What will be the focus of each paragraph in your research writing?
 What do you want to include from your notes?
 Why is it important to the research?
 What facts don’t quite fit into the paragraphs you’ve decided upon?
 Should you change some of the paragraphs so that they better support the research and what you want your readers to learn?

-- Once the planner is finished, they can use it as an initial guide to help their writing stay focused.
+- Once the planner is finished, they can use it as a guide to help their writing stay focused.

 Lesson 10: Writing Introductions to Research